Operation of the Gas System

 A gas selector valve was incorporated at the front of the gas tube.
 It is a two-position lever.
 Gas modes are “on” or “off”.

-The purpose of firing manually over autoloading is accuracy.
-The manual mode allows more accurate shooting than in autoload.
+An obvious purpose of firing manually over autoloading is accuracy.
+The manual mode allows more accurate shooting than in autoloading mode.
 (See Range Report section).
 In close combat situations, autoloading would be preferred.

 On the Models 1915 and 1917, you will find a locking screw which does not permit the shooter to turn off the gas system.